auth0/docs/articles/mfa/guides/configure-phone.md

 ![SMS End User 2](/media/articles/mfa/mfa-sms2.png)

 To use this option, your users must have a device capable of receiving text messages or phone calls.
-If users cannot receive them messages, they will not be able to authenticate with this factor.
-If they already enrolled this way and do not have such a device, they will need to use their recovery code to complete the MFA flow (and then enroll another MFA method in place of this one).
+If users cannot receive text messages or phone calls, they will not be able to authenticate with this factor.
+If they already enrolled wuth one of these methods and do not have such a device, they will need to use their recovery code to complete the MFA flow (and then enroll another MFA method in place of this one).

 ## End user experience - SMS and Voice